-Due to the Ordnance Boards poor performance during the Crimean War, the British Army administration system was reformed in 1855, and the Military Stores Department was formed as a result.
+Due to the Ordnance Boards poor performance during the Crimean War, the British Army administration system was reformed in 1855, and the Military Store Department was formed as a result.
 Brigadier A.H Fernyhough C.B.E.
-M.C., A Short History of the Raoc (London: RAOC, 1965).
+M.C., A Short History of the ROC (London: RAOC, 1965).

 P. Owen Wheatley Chas Ingram, Shipwrecks New Zealand Disasters 1795 to 1950. , 2 ed.
 (Wellington: AH & AW Reed., 1936).

 “Crown Colony Era,” Ministry for Culture and Heritage, https://nzhistory.govt.nz/politics/history-of-the-governor-general/crown-colony-era.

 “Symptoms of Reform,” Daily Southern Cross, Volume I, Issue 29, 1 November 1843.

 “Parliamentary Papers for 1843.
 Encolsure to No 11 Copy of Treasury Minute, Dated March 10, 1843,” Daily Southern Cross, Volume 1, Issue 41, 27 January 1844.

 “Colonial Defence Force Act 1862,” ed.
 General Assembly of New Zealand (Wellington1862).

 Reporting That the Whole of the Ammunition Has Been Removed from the “Glance” to the Magazine at the Albert Barracks, Item Id R24477365, Record No Dag1862/133 (Wellington: Archives New Zealand, 1862); Rain Coming in through Roof of Armoury, Item Id R24477407, Record No Dag1862/186 (Wellington: Archives New Zealand, 1862).